 All students must complete a written and a visual assignment at the end of their practicum.
 This is an opportunity for students to describe, reflect on, and self-evaluate their practicum experience.
-No more action is required by the Site Supervisor from this point forward unless otherwise requested.

 A Written Assignment includes the following sections:

 - 1. A summary or abstract of the student's practicum experience - 2.
 A brief analysis of the organization, including factors in determining policies and practices that either help or hinder its ability to effectively address its mission (e.g. elimination of structural bias, social inequities, and/or racism) - 3.
 A description of the practicum project - 4.
 Student's self-assessment of competency attainment